GoogleContainerTools/skaffold/docs/design_proposals/transparent-init.md

 There are two approaches to implementation that I've considered:

+**Creating the config in memory using init functions (Preferred)**

+Under the hood view:
+- `skaffold dev` is run
+- skaffold searches for a `skaffold.yaml` file in the directory, finds nothing
+- skaffold creates a new config, writes it to disk, and keeps in memory
+- `skaffold dev` continues like normal

 **Creating a temporary `skaffold.yaml` by running `skaffold init --force`**

 Under the hood view: